At that time Abijah the son of Jeroboam fell sick.

 And there was war between Rehoboam and Jeroboam all their days.

 Was war — Not an invasive war with potent armies, which was forbidden, chap.
-12:24, and not revived 'till Abijam's reign, 2 Chronicles 13:1-3, but a defensive war from those hostilities which by small parties and skirmishes they did to one another.
+2 Chronicles 13:1-3, but a defensive war from those hostilities which by small parties and skirmishes they did to one another.

 And Rehoboam slept with his fathers, and was buried with his fathers in the city of David.
 And his mother's name was Naamah an Ammonitess.
 And Abijam his son reigned in his stead.